REEI Faculty Funding

 Applications for funding of faculty travel to conferences in North America will be evaluated and awards made twice a year.
 Grants will not exceed $400, and faculty are encouraged to combine REEI funds with other IU sources.
 Only regular Russian & East European Institute affiliated faculty are eligible for support.
 Please contact REEI for information on becoming a faculty affiliate.

 The fall application deadline is mid-September for travel that will be completed by January of the following year.
-If you intend to participate in a late fall conference for which you have not received official acceptance, please apply by mid-September and forward acceptance when it is received.
+If you intend to participate in a late fall conference for which you have not received official acceptance, please apply by September 20 and forward acceptance when it is received.
 The spring application deadline is February 1 for travel that will be completed by August 14 of that year.

 Applications will be ranked on the following basis: